-Pelley hits back as rebels want Scottish Open ban lifted – Daily Business
+Pelley furious as rebels want Scottish Open ban lifted – Daily Business

 LIV stars in firing line

-Pelley hits back as rebels want Scottish Open ban lifted
+Pelley furious as rebels want Scottish Open ban lifted

 Golf’s war of words has intensified with DP World Tour chief executive Keith Pelley hitting out at the LIV rebels demanding their bans from the upcoming Scottish Open are overturned.